From Found to Cited: An Analysis of ChatGPT Ranking Factors (400K Pages Studied)

 Our objective was simple: identify the key factors that determine whether a page, once found by ChatGPT, will be cited to answer a specific search.

-Impact of the five ranking factors on ChatGPT citations (Source: Sellm study of 400K+ pages)
+The 5 ChatGPT ranking factors that determine AI citations (Source: Sellm study of 400K+ pages)

 Key Finding Summary